Revised October 13, 2015

 An entity must be at least a Solutions Member of the Eclipse Foundation, have executed the LTS WG Participation Agreement, and conform to this Charter to participate in the LTS WG.

-There are four membership levels: Guest, Participant, Premium, and Steering committee.
+There are three membership levels: Guest, Premium, and Steering committee.

-Participant members have access to the download site providing LTS binaries.
-Premium members have Participant level access as well as access to the LTS forge and build farm.
+Premium members have access to the download site providing LTS binaries, as well as access to the LTS forge and build farm.
 Steering committee members have Premium level access and also governance influence over the direction of the WG such as budget and resource allocation.

-* Guest membership priviliges last only for the duration of their 6 month trial period.
+* Guest membership privileges last only for the duration of their 12 month trial period.

 LTS Guest membership is provided at no additional charge for the duration of the 6 month